-Few judges are happy about allowing a homeowner to start from scratch (it messes up their reported case deadlines) so it’s a bit of work.
+We have found that few judges are happy about allowing a homeowner to start from scratch so it’s a bit of work.
 For that reason, our law firm generally asks for a deposit up front before we agree to take on a case at this late stage, in addition to our normal monthly payment.

 Generally, no. Filing an appeal is generally not a good enough reason to stop a sheriff’s sale.
 One major reason for it not being helpful is that an appeal is about the judgment that was put into place - not the fact that a sheriff's sale was scheduled.
 The foreclosure judgment is what is attacked in an appeal, not the fact that the sheriff's sale was scheduled.